 Collectors are medium-sized municipal streets that connect the arterial street network to the local street network.
-Collectors are characterized by a balance of access and mobility.
+Collectors are characterized by a balance of vehicular and cycling movement and pedestrian activity.
 The three categories of Collectors are: Major, Minor and Special.
-Special Collectors are feature destination streets surrounded by pedestrian activity-generating land uses, and subsequently, greater emphasis is placed on supporting pedestrian, bicycle and transit activity.
+Special Collectors are feature destination streets surrounded by pedestrian activitygenerating land uses, and subsequently, greater emphasis is placed on supporting pedestrian, bicycle and transit activity.